Backlink Relevance Explained (And How to Get It)

 - The context around the link

-As well as if the linking page’s backlink profile is relevant for your terms or related terms.
+As well as if the referring pages’ backlink profile are relevant for your terms or related terms.

 Checking Backlink Relevance in Ahrefs

-It’s possible to do this more in-depth than we are about to show you by manually checking all of the things listed previously, but this method will generally be more than you need to quickly assess the relevance of a site’s link profile.
+It is possible to do this more in-depth than we are about to show you by manually checking all of the things listed previously, but the following set of tools and tactics should be more than you actually need to assess the relevance of a site’s link profile in a timely manner.

-For the purposes of this demonstration, we used Abacusplumbing.net.
-We don’t have any kind of affiliation with this site, we just searched for “Houston plumber,” and this was the top-ranking site organically.
-They should have a good mix of relevant links and non-relevant links.
+For the purposes of this demonstration, we used a site named Abacusplumbing.net.
+We do not have any kind of affiliation with this site, we just searched for “Houston plumber,” and this was the top-ranking site organically.
+They should have a good mix of relevant links and non-relevant links from many referring pages linking to their site / blog posts.

 Once you have entered the site into Ahrefs, click the “Backlinks” tab on the left side.

-You can now see a list of the backlinks coming to the site.
-Look at each link one-by-one using the information provided to determine if the links are relevant or not.
-First, let’s look at this link:
+You can now see a list of referring pages containing backlinks that are pointing to the plumbing site, along with SEO metrics like organic traffic and Domain Rating (DR).
+Look at the list of backlinks using the information provided to determine if the inbound links are relevant or not.
+First, let us look at this link:

 On the right side of the page, you see some blue text with their website URL.
-This is the anchor text they’ve used for this link.
-It has a line through it which means it’s a nofollow link (doesn’t mean it’s bad).
+This is the anchor text they have used for this link.
+It has a line through it which means it’s a nofollow link (which doesn’t mean it is bad).

-The linking site used our website’s URL as the anchor text for the link, and because our URL has “plumbing” in it, this anchor text adds relevance for “plumbing.”
+The linking site used our website’s URL as the anchor text for the target site’s inbound link, and because our URL has “plumbing” in it, this anchor text adds relevance for “plumbing.”

 Around the blue text you can see a bunch of black text.
-This is the content directly around the link itself – the context.
+This is the content of the post that is directly around the link itself – the context.
 Of course there will be more than Ahrefs is showing here, but this will give you a quick look.

 The context here says: